gmu-msl/jacksniff/README.md

 Dependencies
 ======

-To compile jacksniiff, there are a couple of dependencies: libpcap, and libvdns.
+To compile jacksniff, there are a couple of dependencies: libpcap, and libvdns.
 The first, libpcap, can be installed in numerous ways (described below).
 The second, libvdns, is part of the open source [Vantages DNS library](https://gitlab.com/ginipginob/vantages).

 ## Vantages (libvdns)
 To install Vantages, follow its directions **but** you only need its DNS library.
-To expedite installation and minimize other dedpendencies, you can configure it with:
+To expedite installation and minimize other dependencies, you can configure it with:

 ```
 ./configure --without-vantaged